duinomaker/HexoBlog/source/SICP/index.md

 ## Preface

-These are my notes for *Structure and Interpretation of Computer Programs*.
+These are my notes on *Structure and Interpretation of Computer Programs*.

 To advance my proficiency in written English, I'll be taking notes in English since April 25, 2020.
 Although previous works are done in Chinese, I feel no need to translate them, since it would be time-consuming and would have little to do with my comprehension of the book.